MrSuperJolly/golden-shoes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+note you will need Node Package Manager and the Angular CLI to be able to build a run this project.

+1 extract the golden-shoe folder
+2 cd to the golden-shoe folder directory
+3 npm install
+4 ng serve